 You can go with a low-mounted setup when you’re looking to keep things sort of discrete and aren’t looking to turn your Jeep into a full-blown scuba diver.

 The high mounted setup (conversion takes only a couple of seconds and can be done with simple tools) lets you push your Jeep deeper and deeper into the water than you would have been able to with most other snorkels – and best of all, both of these components can tuck away into your Jeep without taking up a lot of space.

 The really cool feature here, though, is that you won’t have to worry about this snorkel design getting in the way of folding down your windscreen or getting in the way of your light bars the way you might with other Jeep specific options.

-Anyone not looking to spend a small fortune on a snorkel kit will want to seriously consider this package from the folks at Red Rock.
+Anyone not looking to spend a small fortune and still get one of the best 4WD snorkel kits will want to seriously consider this package from the folks at Red Rock.

 Essentially rerouting the air intake to a much lower position in the engine bay, but pulling air from the top of the vehicle roofline, this ram-style air intake guarantees improved performance without having to actually replace the factory air box at the same time.